eltos/SimpleDialogFragments/README.md

-I would appreciate if you could send me an email when you release an application that uses this library.
+I would appreciate being notified when you release an application that uses this library.
 Thanks!